 Title to and Removal of Charter School’s Improvements/Premises; Equipment Requirements.

 Charter School shall not construct or cause to be constructed on the Premises any improvements (“Charter School’s Improvements”) without express prior written consent from District.
-For District’s written consent, Charter School’s Improvements must be considered necessary or beneficial to the operation of Charter School’s educational program.
 District shall have sole discretion to determine whether to any improvements are necessary or beneficial and whether to consent.
 At the time District considers Charter School’s request to construct improvements on the Premises, District will inform Charter School, in writing, whether it will require Charter School to remove Charter School Improvements at the expiration or earlier termination of the Term.

-Charter School may install OUSD-approved basketball hoops and the associated blacktop lines in the northwest corner of the parking lot, as identified in Exhibit A. During the first three weeks of each school year, District shall use this area for parking and Charter School shall not use this area for recreation.
+Charter School may install OUSD-approved basketball hoops and the associated blacktop lines in the northwest corner of the parking lot, as identified in Exhibit A. The hoop, backboard, pole, and base shall be portable and removable, and no part of the structure shall be embedded into the blacktop.
+Blacktop lines shall be a different color than any existing parking stripes.
+During the first three weeks of each school year, District shall use this area for parking and Charter School shall not use this area for recreation.
 Additionally, the district reserves the right to reserve this area for parking, with two weeks’ notice, for up to five additional days per year.

 Charter School shall at its expense obtain all necessary environmental and governmental approvals and permits, including, without limitation, the California Environmental Quality Act (Government Code section 21000 et seq.) (“CEQA”), the Field Act (Education Code section 17280 et seq.), any other applicable Building Code requirements, the Americans with Disabilities Act of 1990 (42 U.S.C. § 12101), and applicable State law governing access to facilities, as well as any necessary approvals from any local authority including any Site(s), grading, zoning, design review and other required permits or approvals, if applicable, prior to commencing construction and shall provide District with evidence of approval by all applicable governmental agencies.
 To the extent that District assumes lead agency status for any “project” under CEQA related to the provision of facilities under this Agreement, Charter School agrees to reimburse District for any and all reasonable costs and expenses related to achieving compliance with CEQA.